NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **Tractor Beam area**

-The Rift to the 2nd pocket would appear nearby.
+The Rift to the 2nd pocket would appear nearby. <br>
 If you get here with the Spatial Rift, a Sentry Tower nearby would be activated.

 |Name                    |Note|Success|Failure|